- Marshfield dental education facility

 - Supply and Demand for Dental Services: Wisconsin 2010-2020 (full report)

 The Wisconsin Department of Health Services’ Dental Advisory Committee released its final report that analyzes the various ways the state could invest in dental education and improve access or oral health care in rural and underserved areas.

-Over the past 12 years, 83 percent of Wisconsin residents and 15 percent of nonresidents have remained in the state to practice after graduation.
+Historically, over 70 percent of in-state students and 10 percent of out-of-state students have remained in Wisconsin to practice after graduation.

 Currently, 61 percent of all practicing dentists in Wisconsin are MUSOD graduates.

-A mid-sized dental school, MUSOD has 80 pre-doctoral students in each of its four-year classes (40 Wisconsin residents and 40 nonresidents) for a total pre-doctoral student population of 320.
-It also has nearly 40 post-doctoral students/dental residents each year.
+A mid-sized dental school, MUSOD has recently increased its class size from 80 to 100 students.
+MUSOD’s goal is to have 100 pre-doctoral students in each of its four-year classes (50 Wisconsin residents and 50 nonresidents) for a total pre-doctoral student population of 400 when fully phased in by the fall of 2016.

-MUSOD nonresident tuition for the 2012-13 academic year is $49,650.
-Due to the State’s Contract for Dental Education (or Capitation Contract) under the Higher Educational Aids Board, the in-state tuition rate is $37,930 with the state picking up about $8,600 or 18.6 percent for Wisconsin residents.
+MUSOD nonresident tuition for the 2014-15 academic year is $54,220.
+Due to the state’s Contract for Dental Education (or capitation contract) under the Higher Educational Aids Board, the in-state tuition rate is $45,560.

 Each year, the state provides funding for three programs to help MUSOD serve Wisconsin residents:

-- $2.6 million under a Department of Health Services’ Dental Clinical Contract to provide oral health care to underserved populations.
-The value of services provided in Milwaukee MUSOD clinics alone is more than $12.7 million for a six-fold return on the state’s investment.
-Each year, MUSOD dental clinics serve nearly 20,000 patients with more than 80,000 patient visits and provide care to more than 6,700 Medicaid patients.
+- $2.3 million under a Department of Health Services’ Dental Clinical Contract to provide oral health care to underserved populations; funding has been decreased and has not increased since 1997.
+For the period July 2012 through June 2013, MUSOD treated nearly 30,000 patients in over 101,000 patient visits from 66 of Wisconsin’s 72 counties.
+The value of services provided in Milwaukee MUSOD clinics alone is approximately $15 million for over a six-fold return on the state’s investment.